MINatoDesuGa/Currency-Master/README.md

 # Currency Master
 * This project aims to let enthusiast user be up to date with current currency rate around the world
-* For exchange rate conversion (user are required to register to [ExchangeRate-API](https://app.exchangerate-api.com/sign-in) and update API key in this app to get accurate conversion rate, this app doesn't collect/store your keys in server.
-This is my first time trying out API and am broke so i made it like this for now)
+* For exchange rate conversion (user are required to register to [ExchangeRate-API](https://app.exchangerate-api.com/sign-in) and update API key in this app to get accurate conversion rate, this app doesn't collect/store your keys in server.)
 ## Features
 * Exchange rate conversion
 * Planning to add favorites to rate conversion (To ease up what you require most)